Black Friday TV deals: Amazing buys you can get right now

 Best TV deals right now

-Walmart also has the 50-inch model for $398, but it's the M7 series, which doesn't deliver quite the same level of picture quality as that M8.
-It's still a great price, however.
-Read our Vizio M-Series Quantum (M558-G1) review.

-Those looking for a bigger screen can find the 65-inch version of the Vizio M Series Quantum for a solid price as well.
-Normally $800, Best Buy is offering it now for $650.
+Those looking for a bigger screen can find the 65-inch version of the Vizio M8-Series Quantum for a solid price as well.
+Normally $800, Best Buy and other retailers are offering it now for $650.
 Read our Vizio M-Series Quantum M8 series (2019) review.

+Smaller and a member of the Vizio M7 series, which doesn't deliver quite the same level of picture quality as that M8, this is still a great bargain at this price.

 Samsung dropped the prices on all of its QLED TVs for Black Friday, and the Q70 series is our favorite value of the bunch.
 It's the cheapest with full-array local dimming, the best feature for improving image quality.
 FALD-equipped TCL and Vizio models have similar image quality for hundreds less, but Samsung has a leg up in design.
 Read our Samsung Q70 series (2019) review.